Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Method

-In order to utilize the intermediate representation a priori information of the initial reconstruction ${\hat{x}}_0$, this study introduces the information distillation technique to be deeply integrated with the LDM model architecture.
-1) Use the pre-trained projection domain model to obtain ${\hat{x}}_0$, which exists as a representation constraint a priori.
-2) Compress $x_{ld}$ into a low-dimensional space via Eq. \eqref{eq13}, while performing forward re-degradation to a random Gaussian noise $x_T$ via Eq. \eqref{eq4}, after which train a noise prediction network $\epsilon_\theta\left(\cdot\right)$ via Eq. \eqref{eq6} to perform inverse denoising until generating $x_0^L$, after which decoding is performed via Eq. \eqref{eq14} for decoding.
-3) After the above operation, the ${\hat{x}}_0$ of 1) is used as a constrained prior to update the result of 2) continuously through iterative training, to compensate for some of the missing details in ${\hat{x}}_0$.
-It is noteworthy that $\epsilon_\theta\left(\cdot\right)$ takes the transformer as the framework of the noise prediction network, which can better play the role of long-range dependence focusing on low-frequency information.
-And the 5-step sampling of the inverse process greatly improves the reconstruction efficiency.
+To leverage the intermediate representation of the initial reconstruction ${\hat{x}}_0$, this study integrates knowledge distillation into the LDM framework.
+1) The pre-trained projection-domain model yields ${\hat{x}}_0$ as a representation-constrained prior.
+2) $x_{ld}$ is compressed into a low-dimensional latent space via Eq. \eqref{eq13}, then progressively degraded to Gaussian noise $x_T$ via Eq. \eqref{eq4}.
+3) A transformer-based noise prediction network $\epsilon_\theta\left(\cdot\right)$ is trained with Eq. \eqref{eq6} to focus on low-frequency information for inverse denoising, generating $x_0^L$, which is subsequently decoded via Eq. \eqref{eq14}.
+4) Iterative training, using ${\hat{x}}_0$ as a constrained prior, distills $\tilde{x}_0$, which has more complete feature information.
+The reverse process uses only 5 sampling steps, ensuring high efficiency.
 Therefore, the loss in this stage contains diffusion loss and denoising loss: